morkev/THEAS/README.md

 Click on: Export Pixels Data for Polygon
 ```

-A little window called "Pixel Data CSV Export" will appear.
+A little window called `Pixel Data CSV Export` will appear.
 Now do the following:
 ```r
 Uncheck :: Pixel ID
 Check :: Latitude